Donedream/yuyu_GithubLearning/README.md

 # yuyu_GithubLearning
-about python and github learning recode
+about github learning recode
 <br>this is a test
-<br>i will put my self-learning resources about python and github here
+<br>i will put my self-learning resources about github here
-welcome everybody!
+<br>welcome everybody!
-<br>so this is another test test
-<br>why it doesn't have the auto fix function